Dealing with sales objections is one of the hardest parts of a salesperson’s job. How can you prepare for them? Here are our tips.

-If you give up, you might not reach the quota.
-But if you pester the prospect, you might annoy them to the point they will blacklist you.
+If you give up, you might not reach your quota.
+But if you pester the prospect, you might annoy them so much that they will blacklist you.

-My last week’s talk with a salesperson from my current mobile phone operator is a perfect example of the latter.
-That’s mainly because the salesperson didn’t bother to respond to any of my sales objections.
+I recently had a conversation with salesperson from my current mobile phone operator that proved to be a perfect example of the latter.
+Mainly because the salesperson didn’t bother to respond to any of my sales objections.

-She started by trying to persuade me into purchasing the most expensive mobile phone plan.
-Then she also added a home internet package as a "special offer".
-Since the plan was much higher than my current one, I told her that I don’t need such a huge package and I already do have cable internet at home.
+She started out by trying to persuade me to purchase the most expensive mobile phone plan they had on offer.
+She said she'd include a home internet package as a "special bonus" just for me.
+Since the plan was much more expensive than my current one, I told her that I wasn't interested.

 Her response?
 Talking about various high-end phone models that I could get if agreed to her offer.
 Since that one didn't work on me (I replaced my phone last year), she just kept insisting on me getting this and only this one offer.

 I felt like she barely cared about what I needed.
-She just wanted to find someone who will agree to take the most expensive packet possible.
+She just wanted to find someone who would agree to take the most expensive package possible.